Rouast-Labs/vitallens-core/CONTRIBUTING.md

 # Contributing & Development Guide

-This document serves as a cheat sheet for setting up the development environment, running tests, and building targets for **VitalLens Core**.
+This guide covers setting up the development environment, running tests, and building targets for **vitallens-core**.

 ## Environment Setup

-### Prerequisites

-Ensure the following toolchains are installed on macOS.
+You need the following toolchains installed (assuming macOS):

 **1. Rust & Cargo**